 Design Review Committee: The Applicant went before the Design Review Committee on October 27, 2011.
-Below is a list of the comments from this committee meeting:
+Below is a list of the comments from this committee meeting along with how the Applicant responded to these comments:

-The windows on the first floor, the ground floor, of the new building could be redesigned with regard to their size.
+The Design Review Committee felt that the windows on the first floor, the ground floor, of the new building could be redesigned with regard to their size.
 These windows might work better if they were larger, perhaps even larger than the windows on the upper stories.